 - Filtration systems for purification

-In drought-prone states like Arizona and New Mexico, rainwater harvesting is integrated into building codes, and homeowners often receive incentives for installing these systems.
+In drought-prone states like Arizona and New Mexico, rainwater harvesting is part of building codes, and homeowners often get incentives to put these systems in.

 Xeriscaping and Native Landscaping